 The Book of Mormon begins with a man named Nephi writing eleven years before the fall of Jerusalem to Babylon.
-Writing in Hebrew?
-No, Nephi writes in Egyptian, which is remarkable because the Jews thought they left all that behind with the Exodus a thousand years prior to the time of Nephi.
+Does he write in Hebrew?
+No, Nephi writes in Egyptian, which is remarkable because the Jews thought they left all that behind with the Exodus centuries prior to the time of Nephi.

 Nephi describes a vision that his father Lehi had in the first year of the reign of king Zedekiah, king of Judah, after which his father went around as a prophet declaring that Jerusalem would be destroyed and its inhabitants carried away captive.

 Well, that wasn’t too much of a stretch, because just prior to that vision in March 597 B.C.E., Nebuchadnezzar had already captured Jerusalem and took eighteen year-old king Jeconiah into captivity after a reign of only three months and ten days.
 And Nebbie installed Zedekiah as king over Jerusalem.

 At any rate, Lehi takes his family down to Saudi Arabia, and they camp near the banks of a river that continually runs into the Red Sea.
 This river is reached after three days of attaining the Gulf of Aqaba.
 Travelling on foot with a family and livestock, you can make at best 15 miles per day.
 This river, which was named the River Laman after one of Lehi’s sons, must therefore be within fifty miles of the twin cities of Eilat, Israel and Aqaba, Jordan.